 We encourage competition at all levels.
 This is evident within the curriculum, through inter-house competition and during sports days held at the school.
 We feel that competition can challenge children both individually and as a team.
 Children can compare their performances with previous ones and aspire to reach, surpass and strive for personal excellence.

 In Reception we focus on the New Early Learning Goals incorporating the three prime areas of learning which are essential for children’s development- Physical development, Communication and Language and Personal, Social and Emotional development.

 We teach children how to be safe, negotiate space at various speeds, travel/jump off and on equipment and how to control an object such as a beanbag or ball.

 A key focus is to ensure that all children’s fundamental skills, Balance, Agility and

 Co-ordination are developed through a fun and creative curriculum.
-Children are able to sample a number of sports throughout the year including Multi-skills, Gymnastics, Dance, Athletics, Ball Games and Net/wall Games.
+Children are able to sample a number of sports throughout the year including Multi-skills, Gymnastics, Dance, Ball Skills, Games and Fundamentals.